Ohio Health Issues Poll

 See poll results from previous years on the OHIP Archive Page.

 Datasets from the poll are available on the Online Analysis and Statistical Information System (OASIS).
 This is an innovative web-based program that puts powerful analysis tools in the hands of the general public.
-To view the Ohio Health Issues Poll once you have registered, select "The Health Foundation of Greater Cincinnati" in the "Collection of Studies" category.
+To view the Ohio Health Issues Poll once you have registered, select "Interact for Health" in the "Collection of Studies" category.
 Then choose "Ohio Health Issues Poll."

 The Ohio Health Issues Poll will be conducted once a year in partnership with the Institute for Policy Research and will cover a variety of topics, including insurance status, concerns about healthcare coverage, healthcare services, and others.
 We welcome your suggestions on topics for future surveys.